EugZol/datacaster/transaction.md

 Note that `steps` is a predefined Datacaster method (which works as `&`), and so is `with`.
 They are not Transaction-specific enhancements.

-## Around steps
+## Around steps with `cast_around`

-Transaction is a relatively light-weight module which builds on top of Datacaster itself, and so pure Ruby solutions are possible in several cases.

-One typical case is "around"-steps, e.g. performing a task inside database transaction.
-A class method would serve to do that:
+An experimental addition to Datacaster convenient for the use in Transaction is `cast_around` – a way to wrap a number of steps inside some kind of setup/rollback block, e.g. a database transaction.

 ```ruby
 class UserRegistration